Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 3rd number = Height for teammates.
 			"Jump Height Reward"			"75.0,75.0,75.0"

-			// Give lady killer as a reward to survivors.
+			// Allow a number of Witches to be instantly killed as a reward to survivors.
 			// Note: This setting can be used for standard Tanks.
 			// Note: This setting can be overridden for each Mutant Tank under the "Rewards" section of their settings.
 			// --